 Properties that are held for long-term rental yields or for capital appreciation or both, and that are not occupied by the Group, are classified as investment property.
-Investment properties comprise land and improvements, building and improvements, and parking improvements leased out under operating lease agreements.
+Investment properties comprise land and improvements, condominium unit and parking slots leased out under operating lease agreements.